LaunchCode-Education-Archived/csharp-web-development/src/chapters/vstools/nuget.rst

    b.
 False

-.. ans: False, while NuGet gives you access to the dependencies you need for your application,
-	MSBuild can configure how those dependencies are used in different executable environments.
+.. ans: False, While NuGet gives you access to the dependencies you need for your application, MSBuild can configure how those dependencies are used in different executable environments.